gottscj/Hangfire.Mongo/README.md

 _Note on testing and support_

 _DocumentDB-compatible providers (such as AWS DocumentDB) are similarly less well-tested in this project due to limited access to those managed services during development.
 The `DocumentDbStorageOptions` and DocumentDB-specific code paths have been designed to be conservative, but if you find bugs or provider-specific issues please report them or contribute fixes — community help is essential for robust support.
 I will rely on community contributions and reports to discover and resolve provider-specific issues that cannot be exercised in the project's automated tests._

+> ⚠️ **Note on testing and support**
+>
+> **DocumentDB-compatible providers (such as AWS DocumentDB) are similarly less well-tested in this project due to limited access to those managed services during development.
+The `DocumentDbStorageOptions` and DocumentDB-specific code paths have been designed to be conservative, but if you find bugs or provider-specific issues please report them or contribute fixes — community help is essential for robust support.
+I will rely on community contributions and reports to discover and resolve provider-specific issues that cannot be exercised in the project's automated tests.**

 Use `DocumentDbStorageOptions` (in `Hangfire.Mongo.DocumentDB`) when targeting DocumentDB-compatible services.
 The `DocumentDbStorageOptions` constructor narrows the UTC date/time strategies to use `IsMasterUtcDateTimeStrategy`, because unprivileged users on these services may not be able to run higher-privileged commands used by other strategies.